President Trump Tells Piers Morgan That Polar Ice Caps Are Doing Great

-President Trump has a long history of mind-bogglingly foolish statements about climate change, most notorious of which is probably his 2012 Twitter declaration that the phenomenon is merely a Chinese hoax.
+President Trump has a long history of mind-bogglingly foolish statements about climate change, the most notorious of which is probably his 2012 Twitter declaration that the phenomenon is merely a Chinese hoax.

 On Sunday, he added another whopper to his least-greatest hits collection.